rohantuli7/MiniOS/README.md

 * The method of providing users with an interface to manage their files, folders and various other collections of data.
 * pple File System The file system can be used on devices with relatively small or large amounts of storage.
 * It uses 64-bit inode numbers, and allows for more secure storage.
 The APFS code, uses the TRIM command, for better space management and performance as compared to HFS+.
 It increases read-write speeds on iOS and macOS, as well as space on iOS devices, due to the way APFS calculates available data

+## Algorithm Description
+Process Management
+* A new process is inserted at the end (tail) of the top-level FIFO queue.
+* At some stage the process reaches the head of the queue and is assigned the CPU.
+* If the process is completed within the time slice of the given queue, it leaves the system.
+* If a process blocks for I/O, it is given one more iteration at the same level queue.
+This can be done until a process reaches it's I/O occupation limit.
+It allows I/O bound processes to be favoured by the scheduler.
+* If the process uses all the quantum time, it is pre-empted and inserted at the end of the next lower level queue.
+This next lower level queue will have a time quantum which is more than that of the previous higher level queue.
+* This scheme will continue until the process completes or it reaches the base level queue.
+At the base level queue the processes circulate in Round Robin fashion until they complete and leave the system.